himmAllRight/himmAllRight-source/content/post/ansible-quickstart.md

         state: latest
 ```

-Now the playbook will run both tasks, using the `name` as the header for the output of each one:
+Now the playbook will run both tasks, using `name` as the header for the output
+of each one:

 ```bash
 ➜  /tmp ansible-playbook install-htop.yaml